 Students with a strong academic record and demonstrated commitment to her own intellectual development will be invited to apply for the Honors Program.
 Any student that has achieved a high school GPA of at least a 4.0 will receive an invitation.
 Prospective Honors Program applicants must apply in the Early Decision or Early Action application rounds.
 Those who are invited will be required to submit an additional essay, provided in the invitation.

 In evaluating each applicant, the Honors Program Committee considers:

 · Demonstrated commitment to her own intellectual development;

 · Organization and clarity of her independently produced writing samples;

 · Two letters of recommendation from faculty, advisors and other knowledgeable persons.

 Q3.
 What are the benefits of being in the Githii Honors Program?

 - Priority registration and housing

-- Living together in a living / learning environment
+- Living together in a living / learning environment during the first year

 - Financial support for conferences and workshops